integromat/vscode-apps-sdk/README.md

 ![Changes view](./resources/readme/changes_03.png)

 You can either commit or rollback changes in the app.
 To do so, right click the app and choose the corresponding option.
 Then confirm that you know what you're doing and it's done.
-Remember, all commited changes are immediatelly effective and visible to users of your app.
+Remember, all commited changes are immediately effective and visible to users of your app.

 ![Commit or rollback](./resources/readme/changes_04.png)